Virtual tours of departments in Gynaecology Oncology

 Gynaecology Assessment Unit (GAU)

-The Gynaecology Assessment Unit (also referred to as GAU) provides rapid assessment and diagnostic service for all emergency gynaecological patients and incorporates an early pregnancy assessment service.
+The Gynaecology Assessment Unit (GAU) provides rapid assessment and diagnostic service for all emergency gynaecological patients and incorporates an early pregnancy assessment service.

-At the Royal Derby Hospital GAU is located within the maternity and gynaecology area of the hospital, the closest entrance being opposite car park 6.
+At the Royal Derby Hospital, GAU is located within the Maternity and Gynaecology area of the hospital, the closest entrance being Entrance 24, opposite Car Park 6.

 Opening times